Note: the numbering of these questions is fixed and will not change as new questions are added.

 Before reaching a decision APRA will seek the view of the ATO on any systemic implications of requests.

-A: Whilst RSE licensees must comply with RSE licensing law at all times, APRA’s view is that the prospect of action against an RSE licensee due to failure to meet the three-day rule during a scheduled administration peak period would be remote where the RSE licensee could demonstrate that it was taking every reasonable action in order to comply.
+A: Whilst RSE licensees must comply with RSE licensing law at all times, APRA’s view is that the prospect of action against an RSE licensee due to failure to meet the three-day rule during exceptional circumstances (administration peak periods or material ATO superannuation service disruptions) would be remote where the RSE licensee could demonstrate that despite taking every reasonable action non-compliance was unavoidable.

 Note that APRA has advised that RSE licensees are not required to report to APRA a breach of the three-day rollover processing requirement that occurs before 1 January 2014.